 White Belt: The fundamentals of Lean

 White Belt is the ideal starting point for anyone seeking to understand the basics of Lean culture.
-This initial training course provides a comprehensive overview of Lean, from its origins to its applications:
+This initial training course provides a complete overview of Lean, from its origins to its applications:

-- Understanding fundamental concepts: Learn the basic principles of Lean, such as process approachelimination of waste, continuous improvement and employee involvement
+- Understanding fundamental concepts: Learn the basic principles of Lean, such as the process approach, elimination of waste, continuous improvement and employee involvement.

 - Process optimization awareness: recognizing optimization opportunities in their own work processes

-- Introduction to the Lean language: Acquire a set of terms and concepts specific to Lean, facilitating communication within the organization.
+- Introduction to Lean language: Acquire a set of Lean terms and concepts, facilitating communication within the organization.

 Yellow Belt: Practical application in the field

-Yellow Belts go beyond the basics to focus on putting into practice on the scope of its activities :
+Yellow Belts go beyond the basics to focus on direct application in their field of activity:

 - Process analysis: Analyze processes by identifying inefficiencies and implementing simple solutions to resolve them.